morgan-vanv/KivyBoilerPlateApplication/README.md

 # KivyBoilerPlateApplication [TEMPLATE]
 ### by Morgan Van V.
-This repo will store a clean example foundation for a Kivy App that can be easily forked for rapid application prototyping and development
+This repository contains a basic Kivy application template for rapid prototyping and development.
+The goal of this is to have a forkable repo that provides a solid, clean foundation for my own future potential projects, as well as anyone else who might have interest.

+Feel free to open issues, pull requests, provide suggestions, or get in contact.

 ## Format / Foundation
 Add images here to display what this application looks like when built.
 Basic Kivy & KivyMD Navigation Drawer